ArmCM/api-ghibli/README.md

   php artisan migrate
 ```

-Seed the database with dummy data
+Seed the database with dummy data and create roles and permissions

 ```shell
   php artisan db:seed